tohkarle/SC1015-Mini-Project/README.md

 1. BERT
     - BERT_BFSC.ipynb
-        - This file uses `BertForSequenceClassifier` and Trainer modules from transformers library.
+        - This file uses `BertForSequenceClassifier` and `Trainer` modules from transformers library.
     - BERT_numerical.ipynb
-        - This file combines text feature and numerical features in the Neural Network.
+        - This file combines `text feature` and `numerical features` using a Simple Feed Foward Neural Network.
     - BERT_CC.ipynb
         - This file explores using text feature by itself, and concatenating text feature with numericals into 1 text feature
 2. GPT-2